 On some underlying probability space $(\Omega,\mathcal{A},\mathbb{P})$, let $B^H=(B_t^H)_{t\in[0,1]}$ be a fractional Brownian motion with Hurst exponent $H\in (0,1)$, that is a centred Gaussian process with continuous paths and covariance function

 With the Kolmogorov-Chentsov theorem, it can be shown that $B^H$ has H\"older continuous paths of any order less than $H$, see Section 1.4 of \cite{nourdin2012selected}.
-Let $(\sigma_s)_{s\in[0,1]}$ be an $\alpha$-H\"older continuous function with $\alpha>1-H$ and $J=(J_t)_{t\in[0,1]}$ a c\`adl\`ag pure jump process.
+Let $(\sigma_s)_{s\in[0,1]}$ be $\alpha$-H\"older continuous with $\alpha>1-H$ and $J=(J_t)_{t\in[0,1]}$ a c\`adl\`ag jump process.
 In this case, Young proved that the pathwise Riemann-Stieltjes integral

 exists and is well-defined.
 Although one motivation is that $(X_t)$ provides a model for volatility processes, we shall refer to $(\sigma_t)$ as the volatility of our continuous process.
 In the application, it could rather model the volatility of the volatility then.
 We assume that this integral fractional processes $Y=(Y_t)_{t\in[0,1]}$ is observed with an additive jump component at equidistant discrete time points,